MalteEbner/home-energy-flow/README.md

 ![Energy Flow Graph](docs/example_graph.png)

-## Next steps
+## Next Steps

 There are many next steps to improve this project:

+### Easier usage
+- Add documentation.
+- Add docstrings to all functions.
+- Instead of requiring manual download of the meteorological data, directly get it from the PVGIS API.
+- Publish the package on PyPI.

-### Development workflow
+### Development Workflow

 To improve the development workflow, the following steps should be taken:
-- Add unittests
+- Add unit tests.
-- Add end-to-end tests
+- Add end-to-end tests.
-- Add CI for ensuring that the formatting and typechecking is always correct
+- Add CI for ensuring that the formatting and type checking are always correct.
-- Add CI for the unittests and end-to-end tests
+- Add CI for the unit tests and end-to-end tests.
-- Publish the package on PyPi

 ### Missing Features

 New features that could be added are:
-- Instead of requring manual download of the meteo data, directly get it from the PVGIS API.
-- Cost calculations, not only with fixed-price electricity, but also with dynamic prices.
+- Cost calculations, not only with fixed-price electricity but also with dynamic prices.
-- Dynamic consumers, e.g. electric cars that can be charged or discharged.
+- Dynamic consumers, e.g., electric cars that can be charged or discharged.
-- More detailed heat pump model, e.g. with a COP that depends on the outside temperature.
+- More detailed heat pump model, e.g., with a COP (coefficient of performance) that depends on the outside temperature.
-- More detailed PV model, e.g. with a temperature-dependent efficiency.
+- More detailed PV model, e.g., with a temperature-dependent efficiency.
-- More detailed regular consumption model, e.g. vary it between weekdays and weekends.
+- More detailed regular consumption model, e.g., use the "Standardlastprofile Strom H0" from BDEW.
-- Optimization options, recommending the best battery size, PV size, etc.
+- Recommendations based on algorithms to determine the best battery size, PV size, etc.

 ## Installation

-Create a vitual environment then install the package in the pypackage.toml
+Create a virtual environment, then install the package as specified in the `pyproject.toml`.

-We recommend using [uv](https://github.com/astral-sh/uv) as virtual environment, project and package manager.
+We recommend using [uv](https://github.com/astral-sh/uv) as a virtual environment, project, and package manager.

 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh